vivekraj2002/postgre/file.md

 **Prerequsite for Installation**

-The minimum hardware required to install and run PostgreSQL is:
+The minimum hardware & software required to install and run PostgreSQL is:

-  1 GHz processor.
+  1. GHz processor. </br>
-  2 GB of RAM.
+  2. GB of RAM.  </br>
+  3. Ubuntu 20.04.6 LTS (Operating system) </br>
+  4. 64 bit </br>
-  512 MB of HDD.
+  5. 512 MB of HDD.</br>
-  Linux (operating system)

 **Steps for Installation of PostgreSQL**